cmclean5/DeepHit/README.md

 <details>

-<summary>Seting up Tensorflow with R on a mac M1 chip </summary>
+<summary>Seting up Tensorflow with R on a mac ARM64-M1 chip </summary>

 ### .bashrc file

-You can add text within a collapsed section.

-You can add an image or a code block, too.
+environment variables to define in .bashrc file to set-up R (4.2), python (3.9)

 ```bash
    ##TERMINAL SETTINGS and Terminal Aliases